Jayx2u/vocalink/JOURNAL.md

 ---
 title: "VocaLink"
 author: "Jayx2u"
-description: "A Mouth Tracker for VR"
+description: "DIY mouth tracking for VR avatars, bringing your real expressions into virtual worlds.
+Built on Project Babble."
 created_at: "2025-06-26"
 ---